danobis/sfs2-challenge/README.md

 ### Requirements
 - Docker
 - Docker Compose
-- Console to run C Executeables
+- Console to run C Executables

 ### Setup and Start
 1. Navigate to the `challenge` directory